Amber Moore: Crossover

-When Amber came to Genoa City in 2006, she befriended the town's matriarch Katherine Chancellor (Jeanne Cooper), who she called Mrs C. Cochran wrote that Katherine brought out Amber's "more caring, unselfish side."
+When Amber came to Genoa City in 2006, she befriended the town's matriarch Katherine Chancellor (Jeanne Cooper), whom she called "Mrs C.".
+Cochran wrote that Katherine brought out Amber's "more caring, unselfish side."
 A few months into Amber's run on Y&R, she began getting into trouble again through her schemes.
 Frantz stated: "she's causing trouble and twisting everyone's lives up again."
-Devin Owens of Soap Opera Digest noted that "[Amber] is definitely back to being the scheming temptress we knew on B&B." Of the fan's reactions to Amber's scheming ways, she said: "I get a lot of, "I can't believe she's doing that!"
+Devin Owens of Soap Opera Digest noted that "[Amber] is definitely back to being the scheming temptress we knew on B&B." Of the fan's reactions to Amber's scheming ways, she said: "I get a lot of, 'I can't believe she's doing that!'
 But that means I'm doing my job.
 I'm not like that in real life, ladies and gentlemen.
 I'm really a nice person."

 Amber became involved with Cane Ashby (Daniel Goddard) to get his money, after finding out he was Katherine's "grandson" (It was later proved this was a lie).
 Of working with Goddard, Frantz told Soap Opera Digest: "He's been wonderful and fun.
 We've got really great chemistry that I think is very natural.
 We have a different dynamic, and at the same time when Amber is doing all of this horrible stuff, she really is in love with him".
 After that relationship failed, she was married to Daniel Romalotti (Michael Graziadei).
 The marriage was short; she left Genoa City and returned to Los Angeles.